deepqmc/deepqmc/doc/tutorial.rst

 Tutorial
 ========

-This section describes the use of the high-level API of DeepQMC.
-For the lower-level API, consult directly the :ref:`api` documentation.
+This section exemplifies the use of the API of DeepQMC.
+For the high-level command line API see :ref:`cli <cli>`.
+For further information and a more detailed descriptions of the functions presented here consult the :ref:`api <api>` documentation.

 Create a molecule
 -----------------